 In addition, there are more domestic Colombia flights available from Medellín as the city has two airports: the international José María Córdova airport and the domestic Olaya Herrera airport.
 From Medellín’s two airports you can fly non-stop to over 30 cities in Colombia.

-Simón Bolivar airport (SMR) in Santa Marta is very small in comparison.
-From Simón Bolivar airport there are only non-stop domestic flights to Bogotá, Cali and Medellín available.
+Simón Bolivar International Airport (SMR) in Santa Marta is very small in comparison.
+From Simón Bolivar airport, there currently are only non-stop domestic flights to Bogotá, Cali, Medellín and Pereira available.

 The bottom line you can fly non-stop from Medellín’s José María Córdova international airport to several international destinations and many more domestic destinations from both of Medellín’s airports.
 And your flight options are much more limited in Santa Marta.
 So, Medellín wins this category.